Midas Touch (book): Composition and publication

 Before publishing this book, Donald Trump was an established businessman in real estate development and wrote The Art of the Deal in 1987.
 His cowriter, Robert Kiyosaki, authored the 1997 the New York Times best seller Rich Dad Poor Dad.
 They became familiar with each other through encounters at The Learning Annex company.
 Trump was motivated to work with Kiyosaki by the past success of their respective books.
 Together, they published Why We Want You to be Rich in 2006 as a private business venture and formed the new company Rich Press as a partnership.
 Trump and Kiyosaki next collaborated on Midas Touch to discuss the declining American middle class.

 In a 2011 interview with Forbes, Trump said he wanted to collaborate with Kiyosaki because he was intelligent and had been successful in business and writing ventures.
 Kiyosaki was also interviewed by Forbes in 2011 and said he had to gain entrepreneurship skills through experience while Trump's skills were innate.

 The book was first published in 2011 in hardcover format by Plata Publishing.
 An ebook was released the same year, as well as an audiobook.
-The audio book was published by Simon & Schuster and narrated by Skipp Sudduth and John Dossett.
+The audiobook was published by Simon & Schuster and narrated by Skipp Sudduth and John Dossett.
 A print book was published again in 2012 in paperback format, in addition to an ebook and audiobook.
 A Chinese language print edition was published in 2012 by Shang Zhou Wen Hua Chu Ban, and released in a Spanish language edition the same year, and Romanian.
 A Polish language edition was released in 2013.
 The work was published in Hebrew in 2014.
 An ebook was released again by Plata Publishing in 2015.
 A Vietnamese language edition was published in 2015, and a Khmer language version.
 Another Spanish edition was published in 2015, and in 2016.
 The work was published in a Hindi language edition in paperback in 2014, and ebook format in 2016 by Manjul Publishing.